Why Choose Altos Bank CDs?

-Minimum opening deposit is $10,000 for consumers and $25,000 for businesses (see rate sheet for current terms).
+Minimum opening deposit is $5,000 for both consumers and businesses (see rate sheet for current terms).

 Deposits are FDIC insured up to applicable limits per depositor, per insured bank, per ownership category.
 For larger balances, additional FDIC coverage may be available through eligible ownership categories and/or IntraFi deposit placement services (ICS/CDARS), subject to program terms and availability.